discord-intech/meta-intechos-udooqdl/README.md

-# HOW TO FLASH BILLY
+# HOW TO FLASH

-Your machine should be a Raspberry PI (any model), we do not support other boards for now (and we won't, HA !)
+Your machine should be a BeagleBone Black, we do not support other boards for now (and we won't, HA !)

 ## Dependencies